antoniovissoni/scrappy-API-Google-Sheets/README.md

 # Scrappy API using Google Sheets

-This is an free pseudo-API using a public Google Sheets and AppsScript.
+This is a free pseudo-API using a public Google Sheets and AppsScript.

 Can be used for times when you just need to retrieve data easily and do not really care about security (which is probably a bad idea).